Henry S. Cole: A Scientific Force for Communities and the Environment

-- Expert testimony for coalition opposed to fossil fuel power plants in Prince George’s County Maryland.
+- Expert testimony for coalition opposed to several fossil fuel power plants in Prince George’s and Charles’ County, Maryland.

 - Expert witness for class action attorneys in numerous cases involving odors from municipal landfills and composting facilities.
 Expert witness Braeside, Ontario community organization (MB-FACT) representing community organization opposed to hot mix asphalt plant abutting residential properties.
 Ontario Municipal Board upholds township zoning prohibiting the asphalt plant.

 - Expert witness for Ecojustice, Public Interest Law Firm, Ontario Superior Court, representing members of the Aamjiwnaang First; Nation, challenge to Ministry of Environment on Suncor (Sarnia) emissions permit; expert report, forthcoming deposition and trial.